Miz-Bl/Miz-Bl/README.md

-# Hi 👋, I'm Debbie Johnson
+# Hi 👋, I'm Michael
 ## About Me

-- 🏦 I'm currebtly studying at Wayne State College
+- 🏦 I'm currently studying at Wayne State College

 - 🤔 I use java and C++